scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 > [!WARNING]
 > I do not take any responsibility and not liable for any damage caused by use of information through this repository.

-> [!NOTE]
-> These are my custom specifications and it may not work for you & require tweaking.
 <table>
   <tbody>
     <tr>